trackman1997/Thrive/BUILDING.md

 - Visual Studio 2015 Community (make sure to enable c++ support when installing)
 - Visual c++ 2010 runtime
 - [Cygwin64](https://cygwin.com/install.html).
 When Cygwin asks for
-  which packages to install make sure `coreutils` is selected (it should be by default).
-Then add the `C:\cygwin64\bin` to the system path to make everything visible to the script.
+  which packages to install make sure the at least the following are
+  selected:

+  - coreutils
+  - make
+  - bash

   You can also optionally install git and svn with cygwin.

+  Then add the `C:\cygwin64\bin` to the system path to make everything visible to the script

 ### Linux